Prudential treads carefully with investors in hunt for new CEO

 Prudential declined to comment.

-The Financial Conduct Authority (FCA), the FSA’s replacement organization, requires firms to plan for board departures and vets all prospective executives under rules designed to make industry players more accountable for their actions.
+The Financial Conduct Authority (FCA), the FSA’s replacement organisation, requires firms to plan for board departures and vets all prospective executives under rules designed to make industry players more accountable for their actions.

 “We’ve been engaged with Pru on succession planning on the basis change was in the air,” a top 20 investor said.